 The Bachelor of Science in Cybersecurity is designed to educate future professionals who can design, implement, secure, and govern resilient computing systems in an increasingly interconnected and threat-intensive digital environment.
 The program prepares graduates with strong foundations in computer science, mathematics, and engineering principles, combined with advanced, practice-oriented cybersecurity competencies spanning systems security, data and information security, network security, digital forensics, and AI-enabled security solutions.

-The program mirrors academically equivalent coursework from the BS in Computer Science with a Cybersecurity focus and closely aligned cybersecurity offerings within the Ira A. Fulton Schools of Engineering at Arizona State University (ASU).
+The program mirrors equivalent curriculum and coursework from the B.S. in Computer Science with Cybersecurity focus, offered in the Ira A. Fulton Schools of Engineering at Arizona State University (ASU).

 1. Programming foundations